Nerwyn/ha-nunjucks/README.md

 | device_id       | function, filter | entity_id                                  | Returns the device ID for a given entity ID or device name.                                  |

 ### [Floors](https://www.home-assistant.io/docs/configuration/templating/#floors)

+**NOTE**: Floor name is not readily available in the hass object, so it is not included as a function or function input.

 | Name        | Type             | Arguments    | Description                                                                   |
 | ----------- | ---------------- | ------------ | ----------------------------------------------------------------------------- |